Hirame and Ohyo Sushi (Fluke And Flounder Profile)

 What are Hirame and Ohyo (Fluke And Flounder)?

-Hirame (hee-rah-meh) is the Japanese term for Fluke, which is another word in the US for Summer flounder.
-There are actually many different types of flounder, but for sushi purposes there are two that are most commonly found in a restaurant, Summer Flounder and Winter Flounder (also called Blackjack in some areas).
-Winter Flounder is actually called karei in Japan.
-If a person were to order hirame in western countries, they would generally be served either Fluke, or in some cases it turns out, Halibut.
+Hirame (hee-rah-meh) is the Japanese term for any type of flat, bottom living horizontally-oriented fish (the word meaning literally “flatfish”), but in cuisine (sushi) it is primarily (but not limited to being) used for fluke, which is actually another word in the US for summer flounder.
+There are actually many different types of flounder, but for culinary purposes there are two that are most commonly found in a restaurant, Summer flounder and winter flounder (also called “blackjack” in some areas).
+Winter flounder is actually called karei in Japan.
+If a person were to order hirame in western countries, they would generally be served either fluke, or in some cases it turns out, Halibut.